radius-project/docs/docs/content/getting-started/tutorial/webapp-initialize-environment/index.md

 rad env init kubernetes -i
 ```

-Follow the prompts to configure:
+Follow the prompts to configure: UTM-TODO - the command will walk you through the following prompts...

 1. **Namespace** - When an application is deployed, this is the namespace where your containers and other Kubernetes resources will be run.
 By default, this will be in the `default` namespace.
 {{% alert title="💡 About namespaces" color="success" %}} When you initialize a Radius Kubernetes environment, Radius installs the control plane resources within the `radius-system` namespace in your cluster, separate from your applications.
 The namespace specified in this step will be used for your application deployments.